imlarry/EmpyrionMQTT/README.md

 everything is working the message "HelloWorld" with the topic "Hello" should appear in the first window.
 If it doesn't, you cannot go to space yet- figure out what's wrong and fix it.

-1. Once that's working then create an /ESB directory under the Content/Mods folder in the game and/or dedicated server directory.
+1. Once that's working, create an /ESB directory under the Content/Mods folder in the game and/or dedicated server directory.

-1. Build the application and copy ESB.dll, ESB_Info.yaml, MQTTnet.dll, Newtonsoft.Json.dll and YamlDotNet.dll into the /ESB directory.
+1. Build the application and copy ESB.dll, ESB_Info.yaml, MQTTnet.dll, Newtonsoft.Json.dll and YamlDotNet.dll
+into the /ESB directory.

 1. Create a /Plugins directory as a child of /ESB and copy ESB.ModApi.dll here.

 1. If you open the game and enter an existing save you should see a whole lot of messages in the subscription window and their arrival will coincide with stuff you're doing in the game.
-These events can be sent to multiple subscribing services and the game only needed to publish them once.
+These events can be sent to multiple subscribing client services and the game only needed to publish them once.

 ## What does it do?